IslamSeddiq/Improvements-Water-Sources-SQL/README.md

 ### [Improvements-Water-Sources](https://drive.google.com/drive/folders/1KLjzrGp8sixfZahrr1DoyGt92E5QH2NQ?usp=drive_link)

-[Improvements-Water-Sources] The project involves extracting, cleaning, and visualizing sales data to provide meaningful insights that help businesses optimize revenue, inventory management, and customer experience.
-The dataset includes transaction details such as order volume, sales revenue, customer demographics, and product categories.
-This project demonstrates my ability to use Excel effectively.
+[Improvements-Water-Sources] This project aims to improving the water sources in an african country which is Maji Ndogo, using SQL.
+It has analyzed the infrastruction of the water sources and treated them so that the populations have efficient access..
+This project demonstrates my ability to use MySQL effectively.

 ## Get in Touch 📬
 - **[Phone Number]**(20 1201991890)